 Zenith is a Swiss luxury watchmaker which got its start in 1865 by Georges Favre-Jacot.
 It is one of the only Swiss watch manufacturers to still produce their movements in-house rather than outsourcing them like many luxury brands do today.
 Perhaps not as well-known as some other watch brands, Zenith is renowned among luxury watch collectors.
 In 1988 Rolex developed a self-winding Daytona based on a movement manufactured by Zenith.
 At the time, it was the only movement that met the high standards of the Rolex watchmakers.
 The Zenith El Primero gained popularity during this time as it was the model which housed the movement used to help build the Rolex Daytona.
 Zenith is also known to withstand even the harshest of elements.
 In 1970 the first El Primero was strapped to the landing gear of an airplane crossing the Atlantic Ocean between Paris and New York.
 Despite reaching temperatures of -62 degrees Celsius and an altitude of 10,000 feet, the watch remained unscathed and maintained its accuracy within a second.

 Whether you’re looking for Swiss-made, a long, rich history or a luxury watch that can withstand the elements, these eight luxury watch brands certainly have you covered when it comes to performance, quality and design.

 If you need help picking out the perfect watch for yourself or someone else, one of our watch experts would be happy to assist you.
-Call 1.800.642.4438 during store hours to speak with one of our friendly and knowledgeable sales associates.
+Stop into our store or text or call 402.391.0400 during store hours to speak with one of our friendly and knowledgeable sales associates.